dvince05/debriefing2026/index.md

 The meeting will bring together friends, collaborators, and colleagues of Adi and Enzo for an informal and stimulating workshop covering a broad range of topics in modern cosmology.

 ## Registration
-The registration fee of 245 EUR covers the conference room rental, coffee breaks, and administrative costs related to registration, including a 5 EUR processing charge.
+The registration fee of 245 EUR covers the conference room rental, coffee breaks, the conference dinner (Tuesday Oct 6)and administrative costs related to registration, including a 5 EUR processing charge.
 Payment can be made [<u>here</u>](https://buy.stripe.com/9B6aEXgiE9Nj4PwbfE9sk01).
 No separate registration form is required (payment serves as registration).
 Please register by July 1st, 2026.

 ## Program
 To be determined.